Seb-Allen/de-gdpr-obfuscator/README.md

 ![alt text](img/image-5.png)
 ### 3. Create test event json
-On the function's page, scroll down to find the 'Test' tab to create a test event.
+On the function's page, scroll down to find the Test tab to create a test event.
 A template is provided in the `utility` directory.
 Update the bucket and key fields, and save the test event.

 ![alt text](img/image-6.png)